FelipeZanini/HangMan/README.md

   - In the easy mode, the first letter is shown.
   - In the medium mode, no special rules will apply.
   - In the hard mode, the user starts with the head, torso and arms drew, leaving just two attempts to guess the word.

+## Testing

+- I have tested the code by the following methods:
+ - Passed on the validator code PEPE8, no issues found.
+ - I manually tested the code, passing invalids inputs.
+ - I tried all possibles ways to win or lose the game, and no bugs were found.
+ - The game was tested on Heroku terminal and on the local terminal.

+## Validator Testing

+- No errors were returned when passing through the official [PEP8](https://pep8ci.herokuapp.com/) validator.

+## Bugs

+- BLA BLA

+# Deployment

+> This project was deployed at Heroku, steps for deploy are listed bellow:
+> fork or clone the repository.
+> Creat a new Heroku app.
+> Set up the configs for the deployment.
+> Link the Heroku app to the repository, then Deploy.

+- The live link can be found here: [My Game]()

+## Credits:

+- __Content__
+    - BLA BLA